Assam Police: Assam Police Fake Encounters

-Starting May 2021 several fake police encounters took place.
+Starting May 2021 several fake police encounters took place in the state.
 National Human Rights Commission has been approached with human rights violation in the alleged fake encounters.
-On 21 December a Public Interest Litigation petition has been filed by Arif Jwadder before the Gauhati High Court demanding independent investigation over the fake encounters killings.
+On 21 December a Public Interest Litigation petition was filed by Arif Jwadder before the Gauhati High Court demanding independent investigation over the fake encounters killings.
 Till date 51 deaths and 139 injuries have occurred till date.
+The petitioner moved the Supreme Court after the Gauhati High Court refused to institute independent enquiry.

+The deaths and injury have crossed more than 171 from May 2021 till August 2022.

+On 28 May 2025 the Supreme Court of India in its judgement has ordered the Assam Human Rights Commission to inquire and investigate encounters in the petition case titled Arif Md Yeasin Jwadder vs state of assam & ors. filed by advocate Arif Jwadder against the judgement of the Gauhati High Court.
+The judgement was earlier reserved by the supreme court on 25 February 2025.